0xKrishna/bridge/README.md

 ## Overview

-Pelagos Bridge is an Agglayer-inspired cross-chain bridge that enables fast, secure token transfers between Ethereum L1 (Sepolia) and custom L2 networks (Stavanger).
-Built on the Pelagos SDK, it provides a simple, efficient bridging solution without the complexity of ZK proofs.
+Pelagos Bridge is a cross-chain bridge that enables fast, secure token transfers between Ethereum L1 (Sepolia) and custom L2 networks (Stavanger).
+Built on the Pelagos SDK, it provides a simple, efficient bridging solution with validator-based consensus.

 ### Key Features